ans-group/docs.ukfast.co.uk/source/security/phishing/whatisphaas.md

 Phishing emails are often disguised as a legitimate email, pretending to originate from a company you trust and recognise.
 This is called spear phishing and is the most common type of phishing attack we see.
 Spear phishing emails will often follow very similar formatting to the original email, using the same colours, logos and content to mislead the recipient into handing over important information.

 Another common but dangerous type of phishing attack is CEO impersonation, crafted in a similar way to spear-phishing attacks, these emails impersonate a business's CEO, CTO or another authoritative figure in your business.
 It's common for these attacks to request that the recipient perform a selection of tasks for the 'CEO' or attacker in this case.
 We commonly see emails from attackers asking the recipient to use the company credit card to buy gift cards for a fake raffle or fundraising event.
-We also see o supply the attacker with inside information regarding the business's operations or upcoming products
+This could mislead your own employees into supplying the attacker with inside information regarding the business's operations or upcoming products